MicrosoftDocs/Viva/Viva/glint/managers-using-the-team-summary-dashboard.md

 - Up to three high impact opportunity scores with their correlating key driver and question
 - Benchmark comparison
 - Link to comments
-- A video selected by your admin that provides guidance for working with your team to achieve opportunities Videos are available in English, French, German, Dutch, Spanish, Japanese, Portuguese (Brazil), Simplified Chinese, Italian, Polish, Turkish, and Russian.
+- A video selected by your admin that provides guidance for working with your team to achieve opportunities.
+Videos are available in English, French, German, Dutch, Spanish, Japanese, Portuguese (Brazil), Simplified Chinese, Italian, Polish, Turkish, and Russian.

 ### All scores